mnot/I-D/for-the-users/draft.md

 When such advice is not yet available, we try to find a different solution, or another way to frame the problem, distilling the underlying principles into more general advice where appropriate.

+When the needs of different end users conflict; for example, between governments and individuals, we again try to minimise harm -- this time, to the greatest number and most specific of end users.
+In other words, when a decision improves the Internet for end users in one jurisdiction, but at the cost of potential harm to others elsewhere, that is not a good tradeoff.

 There may be cases where genuine technical need requires compromise.
 However, such tradeoffs are carefully examined, and avoided when there are alternate means of achieving the desired goals.
 If